What words and expressions are you misusing?

 Irritate: means “to annoy.”
 E.g., Jeff, please do not aggravate the situation by irritating Tom—again.

 And/Or: is a shortcut that damages a sentence and can lead to confusion or ambiguity.
 Avoid using it.
 Please.

-Anticipate-Use the word expect in the sense of simple expectation.
+Anticipate: should be replaced with the word “expect” in the sense of simple expectation.
 ‘Anticipate’ can sound pretentious.

-Fortuitous-it means ‘limited to what happens by chance.’
+Fortuitous: means “limited to what happens by chance.”
 Do not use it to mean fortunate or lucky.

-Fixin’ to-The Texas way of saying that you are about to do something.
-Neither Strunk nor White mentioned it.
-Deal with it.
+Fixin’ to: is the Texas way of saying that you are “about to do something.”
+Neither Strunk nor White mentioned it

 From Chapter IV of Strunk & White’s Elements of Style, fourth edition